- Tracy Gunn

 Arterial Gas Embolism (AGE)

 Air enters the bloodstream and flows into the arteries.
-Immediately life threatening and bubbles can lodge anywhere.
-Most common is to flow through Carotid Arteries and cause Cerebral Air Embolism.
+Immediately life-threatening, and bubbles can lodge anywhere.
+The most common is to flow through Carotid Arteries and cause Cerebral Air Embolism.
 Signs and symptoms like stroke, dizziness, confusion, shock, paralysis, personality change, unconsciousness and death.

 Paralysis, particularly on one side of the body